-- 9.1 Thoroughly mix the selected representative sample with sufficient water to dampen it to approximately 4 percentage points below optimum moisture content. - 9.2 Form a specimen by compacting the prepared soil in the 4 in.
-(102.60 mm) mold (with collar attached) in three approximately equal layers to give a total compacted depth of about 5 in.
+- 9.1 Thoroughly mix the selected representative sample with sufficient water to dampen it to approximately 4 percentage points below optimum moisture content. - 9 Procedure: (continued) - 9.2 Form a specimen by compacting the prepared soil in the 4 in.
+(101.60 mm) mold (with collar attached) in five approximately equal layers to give a total compacted depth of about 5 in.
 (125 mm).
-Prior to compaction, place the loose soil into the mold and spread into a layer of uniform thickness.
-Lightly tamp the soil prior to compaction until it is not in a loose or fluffy state, using either the manual compaction rammer or a similar device having a face diameter of approximately 2 inches (50 mm).
-Compact each layer by 25 uniformly distributed blows from the rammer dropping free from a height of 12 in.
-(305 mm) above the elevation of the soil when a sleeve-type rammer is used, or from 12 in.
-(305 mm) above the approximate elevation of each finally compacted layer when a stationary mounted type rammer is used.
-During compaction, the mold shall rest firmly on a dense, uniform, rigid and stable foundation (Note 5). - 9.2.1 Following compaction, remove the extension collar, carefully trim the compacted soil even with the top of the mold by means of the straightedge.
+Compact each layer by 25 uniformly distributed blows from the rammer dropping free from a height of 18 in.
+(457 mm) above the elevation of the soil when a sleeve-type rammer is used, or from 18 in.
+(457 mm) above the approximate elevation of each finally compacted layer when a stationary mounted type rammer is used.
+During compaction, the mold shall rest firmly on a dense, uniform, rigid and stable foundation (Note 7). - 9.2.1 Following compaction, remove the extension collar, carefully trim the compacted soil even with the top of the mold by means of the straightedge.
 Holes developed in the surface by removal of coarse material shall be patched with smaller size material.
 Weigh the mold and moist soil in pounds to the nearest 0.01 lb.; or weigh in kilograms to the nearest 5 grams.
-For molds conforming to tolerances given in Section 3.1.1, and masses recorded in pounds, multiply the mass of the compacted specimen and the mold, minus the mass of the mold, by 30, and record the result as the wet density, W_1 , in lb./ft.3, of compacted soil.
-For molds conforming to tolerances given in Section 3.1.1 and masses recorded in kilograms, multiply the mass of the compacted specimen and mold, by 1060, and record the result as wet density, W_1 , in kg/m3, of compacted soil.
-For used molds out of tolerance by not more than 50 percent (3.1.3), use the factor for the mold as determined in accordance with Section 6 (Calibration of Measure), MT-203. - 9.3 Remove the material from the mold and slice vertically through the center.
-Take a representative sample of the material from one of the cut faces, weigh immediately, and dry in an oven at $110 \pm 5^{\circ}$ C ($230 \pm 9^{\circ}$ F) for at least 12 hours, or to constant mass, to determine the moisture content.
-The moisture content sample shall weigh not less than 500 g. - 9.4 Thoroughly break up the remainder of the material until it will pass a 3/4 in.
-(19.0 mm) sieve and 90 percent of the soil aggregations will pass a 3/4 in.
-(4.75 mm) sieve as judged by eye, and add to the remaining portion of the sample being tested.
+For molds conforming to tolerances given in Section 2.1.1, and masses recorded in pounds, multiply the mass of the compacted specimen and the mold, minus the mass of the mold, by 30, and record the result as the wet density, W_1 , in lb./ft.3, of compacted soil.
+For molds conforming to tolerances given in Section 2.1.1 and masses recorded in kilograms, multiply the mass of the compacted specimen and mold, minus the mass of the mold, by 1060, and record the result as wet density, W_1 , in kg/m3, of compacted soil.
+For used molds out of tolerance by not more than 50 percent (3.1.3), use the factor for the mold as determined in accordance with Section 6 (Calibration of Measure), MT-203.

+- 9.3 Remove the material from the mold and slice vertically through the center.
+Take a representative sample of the material from one of the cut faces, weigh immediately, and dry in an oven at 110 ± 5 C (230 ± 9°F) for at least 12 hours, or to constant mass, to determine the moisture content.
+The moisture content sample shall weigh not less than 500 g. - 9.4 Thoroughly break up the remainder of the material until it will pass a $\frac{3}{4}$ -in., (19.0 mm) sieve and 90 percent of the soil aggregations will pass a No. 4, (4.75 mm) sieve as judged by eye, and add to the remaining portion of the sample being tested.
 Add water in sufficient amounts to increase the moisture content of the soil sample by one or two percentage points, and repeat the above procedure for each increment of water added.
 Continue this series of determinations until there is either a decrease or no change in the wet mass, W_1 , per cubic foot or cubic meter of compacted soil (Note 8).